RULEBOOK

 • EOL TO START NEXT RACE

-Once a driver receives a P2 Penalty, any further penalties could be elevated to a higher penalty level, depending on the severity of the violation.
+Once a driver receives a P2 Penalty, any further penalties may elevate to a higher penalty level based on the severity of the violation.

 • Intentional Wrecking/Retaliation

-Any other violations could be elevated to a P2 Penalty without a warning based on the severity of the violation, and is up to the discretion of league admins.
+Other violations may also result in a P2 Penalty without prior warning based on the severity of the violation.

 P3 PENALTY